Skip to content

 Bonfires are not banned for tenants on our direct let site, however, it is essential that they do not cause a nuisance to surrounding residents.
 The general guidance points below should be followed if you do intend to have a bonfire on your plot:

-• Always have quick burning fires, using dry materials and allow it to burn out whilst you're still present on site.
+• always have quick burning fires, using dry materials and allow it to burn out while you're still present on site

 Tenants on sites run by allotment associations should consult their individual tenancy agreement for rules on burning.